 EHI Certificate in the Foundations of Existential-Humanistic Practice

-The Existential-Humanistic Institute is pleased to announce a new and unprecedented certificate program leading to a Certificate in the Foundations of Existential-Humanistic Practice.
+The Existential-Humanistic Institute is pleased to continue to offer this unprecedented certificate program leading to a Certificate in the Foundations of Existential-Humanistic Practice.

 Leading therapy researcher Bruce Wampold suggests that "an understanding of the principles of existential therapy is needed by all therapists, as it adds a perspective that might ... form the basis for all effective treatments" (Wampold cited in PsycCritiques, February 6, 2008, p.6).